Firecharmlily/CyberEdu/README.md

 # CyberEdu
-Game building of Cyber security game meant to engage high schoolers the world of cyber security and various topics on what they could do
+Game building of Cyber security game meant to engage high schooler and college level students in the world of cyber security.

-python3 Main_meny.py
+## Topics
+- SQL Injection
+- Cryptography
+- Reverse Engineering
+- Directory Traversal

+##How to Run
+`python3 Main_menu.py`